 - Protrusion – too much or too little

-All types of rhinoplasty address a particular problem or patient concern in regard to his or her nose size, shape, projection from the face, nostril contour, or nasal function.
-Rhinoplasties are most often done for purely cosmetic reasons for the majority of our Miami patients, and less often to restore full nasal functionality or correct abnormalities.
-Dr. Lampert excels in either and will be more than happy to help you.
+All types of rhinoplasty address a particular problem or patient concern in regard to the nose size, shape, projection from the face, nostril contour, or nasal function.
+Rhinoplasties are most often done for purely cosmetic reasons for the majority of our patients and less often to restore full nasal functionality or correct abnormalities.
+Dr. Lampert excels in either option and will be more than happy to help you.

 As rhinoplasty is a surgical procedure, it comes with small but inherent risks that every patient should be aware of.
 The typical risks of rhinoplasty are:

 - Infection at the site of the operation

 - Under or over correction that may require another surgery

 - Nasal septal perforation (a hole in the nose’s divider, inside the nose) causing breathing difficulties or irregularities